A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 The exact origin of cheese production, predating its recorded history, has yet to be discovered.
 However, early civilizations are believed to have discovered cheese-making accidentally.

-The process likely started when people stored milk in containers made from animal stomachs, which contain enzymes that curdle the milk and separate the solid curds from the liquid whey.
+The process likely started when people stored milk in containers made from animal stomachs.
+These stomachs contain enzymes that curdle the milk and separate the solid curds from the liquid whey.

 Over time, people began intentionally curdling milk and experimenting with different techniques, leading to the development of cheese-making.